wlsf82/backstop-config/README.md

 [Clone](https://help.github.com/articles/cloning-a-repository/) the project to your computer.
 Run `git clone https://github.com/wlsf82/backstop-config.git`.

-Inside the directory of the cloned project, run `npm i` to install the dev dependencies.
+Inside the directory of the cloned project, run `npm i` to install the project dependencies.

 ## Tests' setup